-Computer technology has now touched every aspect of life in industry and in the home to a point where our modern way of living would be impossible without computers.
-A grounding in computer science empowers people to become more than just consumers of digital media or users of technology, setting out the foundations for future authors and shapers of content and applications.
-In the modern workplace, people without a grounding in computer science will often find themselves dependent on those that have.
+Computer technology now touches every aspect of life in industry and in the home to a point where our modern way of living would be impossible without computers.
+A grounding in Computer Science empowers people to become more than just consumers of digital media or users of technology, setting out the foundations for future authors and shapers of content, applications and machine learning.

-A-Level Computer Science is a challenging subject with a broad scope that includes the nature of contemporary computer hardware, the workings of operating systems, network functionality, web technologies and databases.
-In addition to technical theory, students will also develop working programming skills with procedural and object-oriented languages, as well as study the mathematical concepts behind logic circuit simplification and common searching, sorting and shortest-route algorithms.
+A Level Computer Science is a challenging subject with a broad scope that includes the nature of contemporary computer hardware, the workings of operating systems, network functionality, web technologies and databases.
+In addition to technical theory, students will also develop working programming skills with procedural and object-oriented languages, as well as study the mathematical concepts behind logic circuit simplification and common searching, sorting and shortest-route algorithms with their time and space complexity the focus.

-A programming project will span the latter half of year twelve and the beginning of year eleven, tasking students with applying their learned programming skills to a complex real-world problem of their choosing.
+A programming project will span the latter half of Year 12 and the beginning of Year 13, tasking students with applying their learned programming skills to a complex real-world problem of their choosing.
 In doing so, they will also gain a thorough insight into project design and development strategies.